ETAAcademy/ETAAcademy-ZK-Meme/50_MPC_FHE.md

 The PSSZ protocol relies on the pseudorandomness of PRFs and carefully chosen hash parameters to minimize collisions, ensuring correctness and security under a semi-honest model.
 Despite requiring multiple communication rounds, it significantly improves efficiency compared to general-purpose MPC frameworks.

+---

 #### Advances

 Recent advancements in MPC incorporate techniques like OT extension and visual cryptography to improve efficiency.
 Customized PSI protocols often outperform general-purpose MPC in specific applications.
 For example, **Google’s secure aggregation protocol** uses secret sharing to aggregate gradients without revealing individual contributions, enabling efficient and privacy-preserving machine learning.

-Other innovations include decentralized MPC frameworks like SPDZ, which use Shamir’s $k$-out-of-$n$ secret sharing under a semi-honest model.
+Other innovations include decentralized MPC frameworks like SPDZ, which use Shamir’s $k-out-of-n$ secret sharing under a semi-honest model.
 Privacy-preserving approaches such as **PFK-Means** transmit shared gradients instead of raw encrypted data, while methods like **ADMM (Alternating Direction Method of Multipliers)** optimize communication patterns among data owners.

 While domain-specific protocols continue to push boundaries, cases where customized schemes vastly outperform optimized general-purpose MPC remain rare.
 This reflects the maturity and robustness of modern MPC frameworks in diverse applications.